lukeswitz/Subterfuge/SubdomainTool/Readme.md

 ` # live_subdomains = check_live_subdomains(all_subdomains_file, live_subdomains_file)`

-#### 2. Enable amass:
+#### 2. Toggle tools:
-Remove the `#` around line 180 for the amss command to enable it.
+Remove the `#` around line 180 for the amss command for example to enable it.
 Amass takes a lot of time and API use if configured.

 `   # "amass": f"amass....`

 ## Sample Output
-Shown with amass disabled, as it is by default.
+Shown without amass, change to suit.
 ```
            _
            | |     _